datopian/frontend-v2/README.md

   * Anything else: `/foo/bar`

 ## Extensions

 The platform can be extended in the following ways:

 ### Theme Routes

-You can add a `routes.js` file to your theme.
-Define a module.export with a function that receives the express `app` object, and use it to add routes, middleware, etc, to the frontend app.
+Your theme needs a `routes.js` file which defines a `module.export` function that receives the express `app` object.
+Use `app` to add routes, middleware, etc, to the frontend app.

+When your theme is enabled, the `routes.js` file will be parsed by the app.

 *NOTE* You do not need to return anything from this function, just extend the app object by reference.

-Add the following to your `.env` file (or to your node environment via any available  method):
-`CKAN_THEME_ROUTES: "your_cool_theme"`

 And in `/themes/your_cool_theme/routes.js`:
 ```